Want to be as healthy in your 90s as you are in your 20s?

 Your 40s: The cancer/heart question

 Here’s when prevention gets a little more serious.
 This decade is likely when you should schedule your first mammogram—and depending on family history and other risk factors, you may need to begin having them every other year.
+Start with identifying your different types of breast cancer risk factors by taking this Healthy Breast Quiz.

 It’s also time to talk about colon cancer and how to best prevent it.
-Again, diet and exercise play a role, with recent studies finding that processed foods are associated with higher risk of colon cancer.
+Again, diet and exercise play a role, with recent studies finding that processed foods are associated with a higher risk of colon cancer.
 “So your doctor may ask you how many fruits and vegetables you’ve eaten in the last couple of days.
 But I struggle too,” Page admitted.

 Now is when women should educate themselves about the signs of heart disease, which can be different from what you might expect.
 Instead of crushing pain in the chest or shooting down the arm, women are more likely to experience upper gastric pain, like bad heartburn; shortness of breath; nausea/vomiting; and even back or jaw pain.